LogLez/PSI_NetworkTopology/README.md

 ### What is this application ?

-Program Network‘s topology is an application that allow you to list automatically lists a network‘s topology from the host machine, the host machine.
-This program will use SNPM protocol for getting information about routers, so we will use the libraries PySNMP and Scapy.
+Program Network‘s topology is an application that allow you to list automatically a network‘s topology from the host machine, This program will use SNPM protocol for getting information about routers, so we will use the libraries PySNMP and Scapy.

 _This is a project for PSI course !_